PreranaUppalapati/linux/README.md

 Prerana Uppalapati :

+Worked on building the kernel
+Forked the Linux Repository
+Made required changes to the files as suggested by Professor Larkin in the class assignment videos

 Venkata Lakshmi Praneetha Moturi :
  - To create a local copy of Linux Kernel, downloaded and built the Linux modules and required libraries.